druharo/React-Portfolio/README.md

-# Getting Started with React Portfolio
+# React Portfolio
 INSTALLATION AND UPDATES MADE:
-The page was built using mainly react..
+The page was built using mainly react.
 Deployed using Github pages and is hostested on Github.
-Link , screenshot and the screen shot are attached herewith.
-a) image info b) link to github pages (https://github.com/druharo/react-portfolio)
+a) link to github pages (https://github.com/druharo/react-portfolio)
-c) Link to the live site (https://druharo.github.io/react-portfolio/)
+b) Link to the live site (https://druharo.github.io/react-portfolio/)

 DEPENDENCIES:
         "@testing-library/jest-dom": "^5.16.5",